This sample shows the type of structured handoff your team can create from real shift notes.

 Ready to see the difference?

-No signup required to try a sample handoff.
+No signup required to preview a sample handoff.